 - ⇒ If your image orientation is portrait, its width will be made to match the width of the camera frame.
 As a result, part of the image's height will extend beyond the height of the frame. - ⇒ If your image orientation is landscape, the image will extend beyond the width of the camera frame.
-This can be useful if you want to make your background move up and down, or from left to right to make it appear as if the camera is panning, or to actually perform a camera pan. - ▶ Alignment > Rules > Project Resolution
+This can be useful if you want to make your background move up and down, or from left to right to make it appear as if the camera is panning, or to actually perform a camera pan. - ▶ Alignment > Rules > Project Resolution - This selection will scale the image up or down in proportion to the scene's resolution.
+It looks at the resolution of the bitmap image, for example 4000 x 2000, then compares it to the scene's resolution, for example 1920 x 1080 and adjusts the scale factor in proportion.
+So in this example the bitmap would appear at 208% (4000/1920).
+If you import a bitmap that is 960 x 540 it will be displayed at 50% (960/1920) of the size of the project resolution. - 14.
+The last step is to decide on the image's transparency.

-This option will match your project's resolution and centre your image in the frame.
-One pixel of your image will equal one pixel of the scene resolution.
-If your image is smaller than the scene resolution, it will appear smaller in the camera frame.
-If the image is bigger than the scene resolution, it will be bigger than the camera frame.

-15. The last step is to decide on the image's transparency.
 For this, there are four options available.
 These options deal with the way that the bitmap image has been antialiased; in other words, the edge blending that has been used to transitions between RGBA (red, green, blue, alpha (transparent)) channels.